ufidon/comsec/lectures/mod9/README.md

 - refined to detail the network traffic filters

-Network traffic ingredients used by firewall filters
+Network traffic characteristics used by firewall filters
 ---
 - IP address and protocol values
   - used by packet filter and stateful inspection firewalls